-- I. A program change; - 2.
-Information revealed about an advanced practice provider program between periods of scheduled review: - 3.
+- 1. A program change; - 2.
+Information revealed about a nurse practitioner and physician assistant residency program between periods of scheduled review; - 3.
 Information is received that the sponsoring organization's accrediting body revoked its accreditation; or - 4.
-Information is received that a regulatory agency has changed the status of the advanced practice provider program.
+Information is received that a regulatory agency has changed the status of the nurse practitioner and physician assistant residency program.

-The Advanced Practice Provider Standards and Criteria pertinent to the reason for the focused visit will be reviewed.
-ACEN and ARC-PA professional staff will determine the Standards and Criteria to be reviewed.
-The advanced practice provider program must prepare a Focused Visit Report based on the Advanced Practice Provider Standards and Criteria identified and submit the Report to the peer evaluators, ACEN, and ARC-PA six weeks before the site visit; the Focused Visit Report is the foundation for review of compliance with the identified Advanced Practice Provider Standards and Criteria.
-Guidelines for creating the Focused Visit Report are available on the ACEN and ARC-PA website.
-The focused visit is typically one to two day(s) in length.
+The Nurse Practitioner and Physician Assistant Residency Standards pertinent to the reason for the focused review will be reviewed.
+ACEN and ARC-PA professional staff will determine the Standards to be reviewed.
+The nurse practitioner and physician assistant residency program must prepare a Focused Review Report based on the Nurse Practitioner and Physician Assistant Residency Standards identified and submit the Report to the peer evaluators, ACEN, and ARC-PA six weeks before the peer review; the Focused Review Report is the foundation for review of compliance with the identified Practitioner and Physician Assistant Residency Standards.
+Guidelines for creating the Focused Review Report are available on the ACEN and ARC-PA website.
+The focused review is typically one to two day(s) in length.

-Following the focused visit, the Focused Site Visit Report will be reviewed by the ACEN Board of Commissioners and ARC-PA Commissioners at a regularly scheduled meeting.
-Based on the Focused Site Visit Report, the ACEN Board of Commissioners and ARC-PA Commissioners may take the following actions:
+Following the focused review, the Focused Peer Review Report will be reviewed by the ACEN Board of Commissioners and ARC-PA Commissioners.
+Based on the Focused Peer Review Report, the ACEN Board of Commissioners and ARC-PA Commissioners may take the following actions:

-- I. Affirm the advanced practice provider program's accreditation status and date of the next scheduled visit; no further information is requested. - 2.
-Change the date of the advanced practice provider program's next scheduled visit to a date earlier than previously scheduled.
+- Affirm the nurse practitioner and physician assistant residency program's accreditation status and date of the next scheduled review; no further information is requested. - Change the date of the nurse practitioner and physician assistant residency program's next scheduled review to a date earlier than previously scheduled.
 This is not an appealable action. - 3.
-Change the advanced practice provider program's accreditation status (e.g., continuing accreditation with contingency, continuing accreditation with probation, continuing accreditation with show cause).
-This is not an appealable action. - 4.
-Deny continuing accreditation and remove the advanced practice provider program from the listings of accredited advanced practice provider programs.
+Change the nurse practitioner and physician assistant residency program's accreditation status (e.g., continuing accreditation with contingency, continuing accreditation with show cause).
+This is not an appealable action.

+4. Deny continuing accreditation and remove the nurse practitioner and physician assistant residency program from the listings of accredited nurse practitioner and physician assistant residency programs.
 This is an appealable action.
 See Policy #309.

-The maximum period for the status of continuing accreditation with contingency for advanced practice provider programs to be monitored is two years from the Commissioners' determination of this accreditation status.
+The maximum period for the status of continuing accreditation with contingency for nurse practitioner and physician assistant residency programs to be monitored is two years from the Commissioners' determination of this accreditation status.

-POLICY 315: Complaints Against an Accredited Advanced Practice Provider Program
+POLICY 315: Complaints Against an Accredited Nurse Practitioner and Physician Assistant Residency Program

-The ACEN and ARC-PA will only act upon substantiated complaints against an accredited advanced practice provider program that indicate:
+The ACEN and ARC-PA will only act upon substantiated complaints against an accredited nurse practitioner and physician assistant residency program that indicate:

-- A sponsoring organization's and/or advanced practice provider program's noncompliance with the Advanced Practice Provider Advanced Practice Provider Standards and Criteria; - 2.
-A sponsoring organization's and/or advanced practice provider program's non-compliance with an advanced practice provider policy; and/or - 3.
-A sponsoring organization's and/or advanced practice provider program's non-compliance with its own published policy as said policy relates to the Advanced Practice Provider Standards and Criteria.
+- 1. A sponsoring organization's and/or nurse practitioner and physician assistant residency program's non-compliance with the Nurse Practitioner and Physician Assistant Standards; - 2.
+A sponsoring organization's and/or nurse practitioner and physician assistant residency program's non-compliance with a nurse practitioner and physician assistant residency policy; and/or - 3.
+A sponsoring organization's and/or nurse practitioner and physician assistant residency program's non-compliance with its own published policy as said policy relates to the Nurse Practitioner and physician assistant residency Standards.